sussmanbu/ma4615-fa22-final-project-ma415_4444/content/about.md

 This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
 The members of this team are below.

-## Luis Iberico
+##Xingru Chen

-Luis is a Ph.D. student in Stats and is the Teaching Fellow for the course.
+Xingru is a senior majoring in Computer Science and Statistics.

-## Dan Sussman
+## Jingyi Gao

-Dan is a professor in the Math/Stat department and is the instructor for the course.
+Jingyi Gao is a senior majoring in Mathematics.

 <!-- Please leave in the information below -->